 While the information on the wrapper of a dog food cannot be false or intentionally misleading, it is an ad.
 Don’t let a fancy sales pitch fool you — look at the ingredient list to get a real idea of the quality.

 An informative experiment you can do when looking at ingredient lists is to ask yourself, “Would I want to eat that?”
 Spinach?
 Heck yes!
 High fructose corn syrup?
 Not so sure about that.
 Animal by-product?
 Wait… what now?

 Here are some low-quality ingredients that lots of companies use to keep their food as cheap as possible to produce:

-Though the competition is fierce, Wellness CORE Grain-Free Large Breed Puppy Deboned Chicken Recipe Dry Dog Food stands out as our best overall choice.
+Though the competition is fierce, Wellness CORE Grain-Free Large Breed Puppy Deboned Chicken Recipe Dry Dog Food stands out as our best overall choice of best dog food for your Pitbull puppy’s growth.
 It is a puppy food that has nutritious whole food ingredients, multiple sources of complete proteins and healthy fats, and no fillers — yes please!